- For 24% of the UK, the average monthly wage of £1538.97 is not enough

 |Sell beauty products||33%||£249|

-Despite not being the most profitable side hustles, making crafts and baking were found to be the most enjoyable – showing that while Brits want to earn more money, they want their additional sources of income to be something they enjoy doing.
+Despite not being the most profitable side hustle, making crafts and baking were found to be the most enjoyable.
+Showing that while Brits want to earn more money, they want their additional sources of income to be something they enjoy doing.
+Merging a side hustle and potential hobby can be both rewarding and enjoyable; there are many options to choose from, such as looking into How to Become a Photographer.

 More than 1 in 3 Brits with a side hustle don’t declare their extra earnings

-Those with a side hustle are earning nearly £3,000 a year on top of their yearly salary and many admitted to dodging tax.
+Those with a side hustle earn nearly £3,000 a year on top of their yearly salary, and many admitted to dodging tax.
+If you’re worried about this, money made from Matched betting is tax-free, with the bookmakers here paying tax.

 Despite earning over the £1,000 annual allowance, 34% of those with a side hustle confessed to not declaring their extra earnings.

-The research also revealed that it’s not only those in full-time employment who have side hustles, students are also taking advantage of side hustle to cover the increasing cost of living in the UK.
+The research also revealed that it’s not only those in full-time employment who have side hustles.
+Students are also taking advantage of side hustles to cover the increasing cost of living in the UK.